 Due to its superior organoleptic properties and recent technological and agricultural developments, Reb M has become a focus for many food and beverage manufacturers.
-However, at this time, Reb M's relatively high price makes it economically unfeasible for broad use in consumer products.
+While Reb M's relatively high price historically made it economically unfeasible for broad use in consumer products, the downward price trend for Reb M glycosides has been promoting increased use in consumer products.

 Several stevia companies have developed bioconversion methods to convert precursor glycosides into Rebaudioside M through enzymatic or fermentative pathways.
-Competitors began launching products in 2018, however, these technologies are not yet producing Reb M at prices broadly attractive to the market.
-Further, this approach is less natural than extracting and concentrating Reb M molecules directly from the leaf.
+Competitors began launching products in 2018, however, this approach is less natural than extracting and concentrating Reb M molecules directly from the leaf.